mehdihadeli/awesome-dotnet-core-education/README.md

 ## Support ⭐

-⭐ this repository and we will be happy together :)
+Star this repository and we will be happy together :)

 Thanks a bunch for supporting me!